This region's craft beer scene dates back 25 years, and a recent surge of new breweries and its own annual beer festival has given it fresh energy.

 Check out the growing craft beer community across the floating bridge in West Kelowna.
 The newest brewery, Lakesider Brewing, is smack dab in the middle of wine country on Boucherie Bench overlooking Okanagan Lake, and here the focus is on crowd-pleasing classic craft beer styles.
-Since opening in April 2021, Lakesider has quickly become a community hub in West Kelowna, and for good reason.
-Established in 2017, Kind Brewing is bringing all kinds of craft beer styles to the Okanagan Valley, from German-style dunkelweizen, to Belgian-style witbier, to North American hazy IPA, to English-style brown ale.
+Established in 2017, Kind Brewing is bringing all kinds of craft beer styles to the Okanagan Valley, including German-style dunkelweizen, Belgian-style witbier, North American hazy IPAs, and English-style brown ales.
 The team at Kind has the perfect pairings to go with those delicious beers, too: barbecued ribs and burgers straight from the smoker, as well as house-made pizzas.

 West Kelowna has plenty of opportunities for hiking, beaches, swimming, golf and even dog-friendly beaches along the shores of Okanagan Lake.